 How to participate in PGIP as an individual physician

 Primary care and specialist physicians must join a PGIP participating Physician Organization to participate in PGIP.
-Currently, there are 40 POs throughout the state in PGIP.
+Currently, there are more than 40 POs throughout the state in PGIP.
 Access the current list of PGIP Physician Organizations (PDF).

 A physician can be a member of only one PO for the purposes of PGIP.
 In order to be eligible to participate in PGIP, a physician must: